Chief Deputy Rick Minerd Jr.

-Chief Deputy Rick Minerd began his career with the Sheriff's Office in May, 1991.
-He has gone on to serve, in the Corrections Division, Communications Center, Patrol Bureau, Detective Bureau, Special Investigations Unit.
-In addition, he worked as a member of the Dive Team and Honor Guard.
+Chief Deputy Rick Minerd Jr. began his career with the Sheriff's Office in May, 1991.
+He has gone on to serve in the Corrections Division, Communications Center, Patrol Bureau, Detective Bureau, and Special Investigations Unit.
+In addition, he served as a member of the FCSO Dive Team and Honor Guard.
 Chief Deputy Minerd has spent several years serving as an operator, team leader, and eventually Commander of the SWAT Team.

 Chief Deputy Minerd is a graduate of the Northwestern University School of Police Staff and Command.
-He has earned a Bachelor's degree in Public Safety Management, as well as a Master's degree in Business Administration, both from The Franklin University.
+He earned a Bachelor's of Science degree in Public Safety Management, and a Master's of Science degree in Business Administration, both from Franklin University.

 Because of his vast experience and leadership, Chief Deputy Minerd is the recipient of numerous awards of Commendation and Merit from the Buckeye State Sheriff's Association.